Supplement: ODE Plugin Explanation¶

 }

-It is a static initialization function called when the plugin is initialized.
-It registers the ODESimulatorItem in itemManager, which manages items, and allows the ODESimulatorItem to be made from the menu.
+This is a static initialization function called during plugin initialization.
+It registers ODESimulatorItem with the itemManager that manages items, allowing ODESimulatorItem to be created from the menu.

 void ODESimulatorItem::initializeClass(ExtensionManager* ext)